Saturday, November 15, 2025

 Movie: The Devil Is a Woman (Josef von Sternberg, 1935)

 I didn't realise that this is an adaptation of the same novel, aptly titled The Woman and the Puppet, as That Obscure Object of Desire.
-Bunuel's film is mainly about the puppet, a rich man too celf-centred to realise that money can't buy love, or even that his romantic interest changes appearance throughout - Conchita is played by two different actresses, Angela Molina and Carole Bouquet, a great example of how the film skews its world by adding surrealist touches to an otherwise mostly recognisable society.
-Its stylistic pleasures can't be matched by The Devil Is A Woman, but von Sternberg's film, mainly about the woman, is more mysterious and sinister.
-The wonderful playfullness and strangeness of That Obscure Object of Desire backs a common satiric commentary on the delusions of the rich and powerful.
-The more conventional approach of The Devil Is A Woman builds to a punchiline that plays like a nihilistic private joke between von Sternberg and Dietrich.
+Bunuel's film is mainly about the puppet, a rich man too self-centred to realise that money can't buy love, or even that his romantic interest changes appearance throughout- Conchita is played by two different actresses, Angela Molina and Carole Bouquet. performing completely independently from each other.
+Such surrealist touches to an otherwise mostly recognisable society back a playfully satiric commenary on the delusions of the rich and powerful.
+The Devil Is A Woman is more stylistically conventional, but also more mysterious and sinister, building to a punchiline that plays like a nihilistic private joke between von Sternberg and Dietrich.

+Although the film presents Don Pasqual as especially feeble, most men in proximity of Conchita are equally helpless.
 It's no surprise this was Marlene Dietrich's favorite movie of hers.
 Few films have ever been so flattering of an actress.
-The Devil Is a Woman essentially posits that Dietrich's mere presence is enough to make any man do what she wants him to, and lets her revel in that ability, especially during the startling final scenes showing her conning men and causing heartbreak simply for love of the game.
+The Devil Is a Woman essentially posits that Dietrich's mere presence has an almost ethereal power over men and lets her revel in it. especially during its startling conclusion showing her conning and causing heartbreak simply for love of the game.
 The finale begins with a carriage seen in long shot driving Dietrich and her victim towards the camera, followed by a number of scenes showing the actions taken to complete this voyage.
 It ends with the same movements happening in the opposite direction, with the final shot being of the same carriage on the same spot moving away from the camera, emphasising that this journey orchestrated by Conchita took effort and time.
 Beyond inflicting pain and personal complications on her mark(s), she gets no material gain out of it.

 No comments: